-You can ask to meet with Children and Family Health Surrey, where we will be happy to explain our response and discuss your concerns.
+You can ask to meet with Children and Family Health Surrey.
+We will be happy to explain our response and discuss your concerns.
 We can also offer other possible resolution options, such as independent conciliation.

 If, after this, you still feel your concerns or complaint has not been resolved or handled satisfactorily, you can ask the Parliamentary and Health Service Ombudsman to review your case.
 You should contact the Ombudsman within a year of raising your complaint.